 The mug clinks against the table as he places it down.

 Celia: A hysterical little giggle gurgles inside of her.
 It is up her throat and past her lips before she can stop it.
 Only the hand that she presses against her mouth catches it before it can travel too far and let the world know of her desperation.

 Protect her.
 He wants to help protect her.

 It’s too late, she’d like to say to him, the files came for me that same year.
 But she stops herself.
 One, because only she, her mother, and the person who sent it know the truth.
 And two, because it has not yet ruined her life, so she will not be the one to blurt it out here to this stranger.

 Hasn’t she been dreading this day?
 Someone finding out about her, revealing it to Daddy, the fallout that would occur then?
 Of course he would not love her anymore.
 Of course she would be abandoned, homeless, beaten.
 Because, despite what this man thinks, the worst that her father did was not sign a piece of paper.

 None of these thoughts make it past her lips the way the giggle did seconds ago.
-She swallows them back down to the place where she can protect them, deep in the hot recesses of her belly where they gurgle and boil and burn, and she fixes him with a look that is equal parts skeptical and hungry.
+She swallows them back down to the place where she can protect them, deep in the hot recesses of her belly where they gurgle and boil and burn.
+She fixes him with a look that is equal parts skeptical and hungry.

 “Okay,” she says to him, nodding.
 “Okay.
 Yes.
 Show me.”